 - Freeze: Freeze in an airtight glass container for up to 3 months.
 Then thaw on a counter overnight and reheat.

-- Beef bones: If you choose to add meat, cook broth with ribs, soup bones or any cut with a bit of fat first.
+- Beef bones+cold water: This would be the most authentic borscht but I know many are short on time.
+You make the beef broth first with 2 pounds of beef ribs, oxtail, soup bones or any meat cut with a bit of fat.
 Cover with cold water, bring to a boil and simmer for about an hour, skimming foam occasionally.
 After borscht is ready, remove meat, separate from bones and discard bones, finely chop and return meat to the pot.

 - Sauerkraut: If you replace 2 cups of cabbage with 2 cups of sauerkraut, borscht will have even more umph.